sdinukad/egg-grid-overlay/README.md

 ## Disclaimer

 This is a third-party, fan-made tool and is not affiliated with the PokeMMO project or its developers.
 It is a simple screen overlay and does not interact with the game's memory, packets, or executable in any way.
 It complies with the fair play rules by acting as a simple visual aid, similar to putting a transparent sticker on your monitor.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.